ysgurjar/pp2-flip-card-game/README.md

     </details>
 6. As a player, I want to be able to abort the game anytime I want.

-    Feature Implementation: Enable the home button to take back to levels if user wishes to abort in the middle of the game
+     **Feature Implementation**: Enable the home button to take back to levels if user wishes to abort in the middle of the game

     <details><summary>Screenshot</summary>